Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any

-An additional symmetry condition $f(t)=t f(t^{-1})$ is often imposed to the monotone function, which is equivalent to $\braket{A,B}_{f,\rho}=\braket{B^\dag ,A^\dag}_{f,\rho}$ for any linear operators $A$ and $B$.
-A famous example is $f_{\mathrm{SLD}}(x)\coloneqq (1+x)/2$ associated with the symmetric logarithmic derivative (SLD) metric, which plays a central role in quantum estimation theory.
-However, such a symmetric monotone metric does not contain the information of the anti-symmetric part of the QGT.
-Therefore, we do not impose the symmetry condition.
+We remark that an additional symmetry condition $f(t)=t f(t^{-1})$ is often imposed on operator monotone functions~\cite{petz_monotone_1996, hansen_metric_2008}.
+However, as discussed in Appendix~\ref{app:symmetric_monotone_function}, the monotone metric associated with a symmetric operator monotone function does not capture the anti-symmetric part of the QGT.
+We therefore do not impose this symmetry condition.